deeplearning4j/deeplearning4j/README.md

     $ sudo yum install [package name] -y
     $ sudo yum install nd4j-cli -y # for example

-Note, be sure to install the nd4j modules you need first, especially the backend and then install Canova & dl4j.
+Note, be sure to install the nd4j modules you need first, especially the backend and then install DataVec & dl4j.

 ---
 ## Tests